bikeshaving/crank/docs/WIP.md

 ```

 ### The power of local variables
 As you can see, Crank leverages local variables within generators instead of requiring separate concepts like `state` and `refs` from React.
-If you add in event listeners and the natural lifecycle provided by generator functions, you have everything you need to write interactive applications.
+If you add in event listeners and the natural lifecycle provided by generator functions, it almost feels like the early days of JavaScript, when we made interactive pages by creating global variables and mutating them with global event listeners.
+Crank brings that same simplicity back to JavaScript development, except thanks to JSX and generators, the variables and callbacks are now fully encapsulated.

 ## Special Props and Tags
 The element diffing algorithm used by Crank is both declarative and efficient, but there are times when you might want to tweak the way it works in one way or another.
 Crank provides one special prop `crank-key` and three special tags `Fragment`, `Portal` and `Copy` which provide special rendering behaviors.